-1 prevention programs funded by the special revenue account and shall adopt rules to implement the programs.

-- 2 In adopting rules for tobacco prevention programs, the department shall consider the standards contained in - 3 Best Practices for Comprehensive Tobacco Control Programs--August 1999 2014 or its successor document, - 4 published by the U.S. department of health and human services, centers for disease control and prevention. - 5 (3)(4) An amount equal to 17% of the total yearly tobacco settlement proceeds received after June - 6 30, 2003, must be deposited in a state special revenue account.
-Subject to subsection (5), the funds referred to - 7 in this subsection may be used only for matching funds to secure the maximum amount of federal funds for the - 8 Children's Health Insurance Program Act provided for in Title 53, chapter 4, part 10. - 9 (4)(5) Funds Except for one-time settlements and transfers, including transfers from the special - 10 revenue account provided for in 16-12-111, tobacco settlement funds deposited in a state special revenue - account, as provided in subsection (2) or (3), under this section that are not appropriated within 2 years after - the date of deposit must be transferred to the trust fund. - (5)(6) The legislature shall appropriate money from the state special revenue accounts provided for in - this section for programs for tobacco disease prevention, for: - 15 (a) the programs referred to in the subsection establishing the each account; and - 16 (b) for funding the activities of the tobacco prevention advisory board. - 17 $\frac{(6)(7)}{(6)(7)}$ Programs funded under this section that are private in nature may be funded through - 18 contracted services."
+(d) I he department of public health and human services shall manage the tobacco disease prevention-programs funded by the special revenue account and shall adopt rules to implement the programs In adopting rules for tobacco prevention programs, the department shall consider the standards contained in Best Practices for Comprehensive Tobacco Control ProgramsAugust 1999 2014 or its successor document, published by the U.S. department of health and human services, centers for disease control and prevention.

+(3)(4) An amount equal to 17% of the total yearly tobacco settlement proceeds received after June 30, 2003, must be deposited in a state special revenue account.
+Subject to subsection (5), the funds referred to in this subsection may be used only for matching funds to secure the maximum amount of federal funds for the Children's Health Insurance Program Act provided for in Title 53, chapter 4, part 10.

-- 20 Section 63.
-Section 17-6-610, MCA, is amended to read: - 21 "17-6-610.
+(4)(5) Funds Except for one-time settlements and transfers, including transfers from the special revenue account provided for in 16-12-111, tobacco settlement funds deposited in a state special revenue account, as provided in subsection (2) or (3), under this section that are not appropriated within 2 years after the date of deposit must be transferred to the trust fund.

+- (5)(6) The legislature shall appropriate money from the state special revenue accounts provided for in this section for programs for tobacco disease prevention, for: - (a) the programs referred to in the subsection establishing the each account; and - 18 (b) for funding the activities of the tobacco prevention advisory board. - (6)(7) Programs funded under this section that are private in nature may be funded through contracted services."

+"17-6-610.
 Tobacco prevention advisory board.
-(1) There is a tobacco prevention advisory board. - 22 The board consists of 15 members appointed by the director of the department of public health and human - 23 services.
-Except for the initial appointments, each board member shall serve a 3-year term and is subject to - 24 reappointment for one succeeding term.
-The director shall appoint members to staggered terms, with five - members serving an initial term of 1, 2, or 3 years.
-The initial members appointed shall draw lots to determine - 26 their term of office.
-The board shall terminate when tobacco settlement funds are no longer received by the - 27 state.
-The board shall meet at least one time each year, with the date and frequency of meetings to be - 28 determined by its presiding officer.
-Health care professionals and individuals are eligible to serve on the board.
+(1) There is a tobacco prevention advisory board.
+The board consists of 15 members appointed by the director of the department of public health and human services.
+Except for the initial appointments, each board member shall serve a 3-year term and is subject to reappointment for one succeeding term.
+The director shall appoint members to staggered terms, with five members serving an initial term of 1, 2, or 3 years.
+The initial members appointed shall draw lots to determine their term of office.
+The board shall terminate when tobacco settlement funds are no longer received by the

+1 state.
+The board shall me eet at least one time each year, with the date and frec mency of meetings to be state.
+The board shall the cet at least one time cac i yoai, wiiii illo dalo alla lioc deries of fricellings to be

-1 A board member may not have been paid by the tobacco products industry during the 10-year period preceding 2 appointment.
+- 2 determined by its presiding officer.
+Health care professionals and individuals are eligible to serve on the board. - 3 A board member may not have been paid by the tobacco products industry during the 10-year period preceding - 4 appointment.